Saturating the one-axis twisting quantum Cram\'{e}r-Rao bound with a total spin readout: Background and examples

 We now consider examples showing that at the extreme interaction times $t=0,\pi/2$, combining a twist-untwist protocol (\ref{eqn:ps}) with a total spin readout gives a reciprocal of the method of moments error (\ref{eqn:errr}) that achieves the maximal QFI over all SU(2) rotation orbits of the one-axis twisted state $e^{-itJ_{z}^{2}}\ket{\zeta=1}$ (at the same interaction times).
 First consider the classical sensing example of Yurke, et al. \cite{PhysRevA.33.4033}.
 The state $\ket{\sigma_{\phi}}=e^{-i\phi J_{z}}\vert \zeta =1\rangle$ is the $t=0$ limit both for a one-axis twisting orbit of $\ket{\zeta=1}$ and a twist-untwist protocol (\ref{eqn:ps}) (the sensing direction $J_{z}$ was chosen without loss of generality from the subspace spanned by $J_{z}$ and $J_{y}$).
 One finds that, e.g.,

-i.e., the error of the method of moments estimate obtained from $J_{x}$ measurement achieves the standard quantum limit (SQL).
+i.e., the error of the method of moments estimate obtained from $J_{x}$ measurement achieves the SQL.
 This holds for all $\phi$, even $\phi$ for which the numerator and denominator go to zero (although such points are experimentally unstable).

 For the opposite extreme of $t=\pi/2$, consider the twist-untwist protocol state